Huessenbergnetz/HBN_SFOS_Components/README.md

 directory.

 A better, and on the long run more comfortable solution, is to clone this repository and checkout the current stable branch/tag to work with.
-Or integrate it as a submodule into your project.
+Or integrate it as a submodule into your project git tree.

 ### Cloning and branching
-    git clone --branch v1.1.3 https://github.com/Buschtrommel/BT_SFOS_Components.git
+    git clone --branch v1.2.0 https://github.com/Buschtrommel/BT_SFOS_Components.git

 ### Integrate into your project
-You can copy the files or, the better way, organize your project as subdirs project.
+You can copy the files or, the better way, include the configuration into your project.

-    TEMPLATE = subdirs

-    SUBDIRS += my-saylfish-app
-    SUBDIRS += BT_SFOS_COMPONENTS
+    include(BT_SFOS_Components/BT_SFOS_Components.pri)

-To install the files of the BT SFOS Components into the right location, you only have to specify the correct value for `BTSC_APP_NAME` variable.
-You can set this value on the Projects page in the Saiflish OS SDK as additional argument for qmake.
-You have to do this for every build target.
-If the name of you app is for example MyApp, than the target for Sailfish OS is named harbour-myapp and all the stuff will be installed to */usr/share/harbour-myapp*.
-The correct value for `BTSC_APP_NAME` would than be *myapp*, what would make BT SFOS Components importable as `import harbour.myapp.btsc`.
+To install the files of the BT SFOS Components into the right location, you have nothing to do.
+If your app for example is named *harbour-myapp*, the following installation paths will be used:
-For more information see the [Harbour FAQ](https://harbour.jolla.com/faq#QML_API).

-If you only set `BTSC_APP_NAME` to, for example *myapp*, the following installation paths will be used:
-* qml files go into */usr/share/harbour-myapp/harbour/myapp/btsc*
+* qml files go into */usr/share/harbour-myapp/de/huessenbergnetz/btsc*
-* icon files go into */usr/share/harbour-myapp/harbour/myapp/btsc/icons*
+* icon files go into */usr/share/harbour-myapp/de/huessenbergnetz/btsc/icons*
 * translations go into */usr/share/harbour-myapp/translations*

-Optionally you can define the installation directories independently, but setting `BTSC_APP_NAME` is sufficient.
+Optionally you can define the installation directories independently.

     BTSC_INSTALL_ICONS_DIR // install path for the icons INSTALL_TRANSLATIONS_DIR // install path for the translation files (*.qm)